Wang-Yan-Hao/AutoDL-DDoS-Defense/README.md

 1. `pip install autopytorch==0.2.1`

 ## Usage
+All the operations assume you stay in the root directory.
 1. Run all the scripts in the data folder to prepare data.
 2. Run the main/search/search.sh to search for the best ML/DL pipeline configuration
 3. Parse the best configuration string to the code in the refit folder (a string).